r4ds/mastering_shiny_book_solutions/docs/action-graphics.md

 :::solution
 #### Solution {-}

-We can use the `allRows` argument in `nearPoints` to see all the data, and adds a boolean column that returns `TRUE` for the point that was clicked on
+We can use the `allRows` argument in `nearPoints` to see the entire data and add a boolean column that will be true `TRUE` for the given point (i.e., row) that was clicked.

 ```r